-Each port pin associated with the A/D converter can be configured as an analog input, or as a digital I/O. The ADRESH and ADRESL registers contain the result of the A/D conversion.
-When the A/D conversion is complete, the result is loaded into the ADRESH:ADRESL register pair, the GO/DONE bit (ADCON0 register) is cleared and A/D Interrupt Flag bit, ADIF, is set.
+Each port pin associated with the A/D Converter can be configured as an analog input, or as a digital I/O. The ADRESH and ADRESL registers contain the result of the A/D conversion.
+When the A/D conversion is complete, the result is loaded into the ADRESH:ADRESL register pair, the GO/DONE (ADCON0 register) bit is cleared and the A/D Interrupt Flag bit, ADIF, is set.
 The block diagram of the A/D module is shown in Figure 19-1.